New Watcher Dialog

 Each template contains the settings that are optimal for the selected tool.
 So in most cases, all you need is specify the path to the tool's executable.

-In the Name text box, type the name of the File Watcher.
+In the Name field, type the name of the File Watcher.
 By default, RubyMine suggests the name of the selected predefined template.

 Files to watch